|10 year government bond yield||0.71%|

-Stocks are lower this morning as the FOMC meeting begins.
+Stocks are flat this morning as Hurricane Laura is expected to make landfall sometime tonight.
 Bonds and MBS are flat.

-Durable Goods orders rose 7.3% last month, which was higher than expectations.
-Core Capital Goods orders (kind of a proxy for business capital expenditures) rose 3.3%.
+Durable Goods orders rose 11.2% in July, which was much higher than expectations.
+Ex-transportation orders rose 2.4% and core capital goods orders (a proxy for capital expenditures) rose 1.9%.